Page 9: Historical Events In April - 18

 1996 Kalim Siddiqui, islamic campaigner, dies at 62 on April - 18.

-2014 12 Nepalese climbers are killed by an avalanche on Mt Everest on this day in history.
+2014 12 Nepalese climbers are killed by an avalanche on Mt Everest on April - 18.

 2017 British Prime Minister Teresa May announces she will seek a "snap" election on April - 18.